rsdoiel/antenna/weather.md

 ---

-## SPC - No watches are valid as of Mon Feb 24 14:58:02 UTC 2025
+## SPC - No watches are valid as of Tue Feb 25 14:58:01 UTC 2025

-date: 2025-02-24, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2025-02-25, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks

-No watches are valid as of Mon Feb 24 14:58:02 UTC 2025.
+No watches are valid as of Tue Feb 25 14:58:01 UTC 2025.

 <br>